dotnet/csharplang/spec/types.md

 floating-point operations may be performed with higher precision than the result type of the operation.

-\[*Example*: Some hardware architectures support an “extended” or “`long` `double`” floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
+\[*Example*: Some hardware architectures support an “extended” or “long double” floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
 Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with *less* precision, and rather than require an implementation to forfeit both performance and precision, `C#` allows a higher precision type to be used for all floating-point operations.
 Other than delivering more precise results, this rarely has any measurable effects.
 However, in expressions of the form x \* y / z, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format can cause a finite result to be produced instead of an infinity.
 To force a value of a floating-point type to the exact precision of its type, an explicit cast can be used. *end example*\]

 ### The Decimal type